DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!

 What you need for cardboard car ramp

-If you don’t have road tape, you can paint the road with black and white acrylic paint, or just leave it plain.
+If you don’t have road tape, you can paint the road with black and white acrylic paint or leave it plain.

-We happened to have a big roll of road tape left over from last year’s car 车/車 learning activity!
+We had a big roll of road tape left over from last year’s car 车/車 learning activity!

 How to set up cardboard car ramp

-- Cut a long piece of cardboard that is approximately 6 in (15 cm) wide.
+1. Cut a long piece of cardboard approximately 6 in (15 cm) wide.

-- Cut 2 strips of cardboard that are the same length as the first cardboard piece and approximately 1 in wide.
+2. Cut 2 strips of cardboard the same length as the first cardboard piece and approximately 1 in wide.

 Have fun playing and learning with the cardboard car ramp!